nestauk/ccid_undp_cambodia_health_facility_data/migrator/README.md

 ### `MigrateToYobolHealthCentreFeedback`

-This operation converts exisating `SortableSemanticFeedback` data items into `YobolHealthCentreFeedback` items, and stores them in the table defined in `parameter`.
+This operation converts existing `SortableSemanticFeedback` data items into `YobolHealthCentreFeedback` items, and stores them in the table defined in `parameter`.

+### `SetMissingDistrictValues`

+This operation adds district information to `YobolHealthCentreFeedback` data items that do not have it set.
+Provide the path to `health-centres-2022.csv` in `parameter`.

 ## Projects